Dynobox Docs

 You can assert:

-- Tool calls, including expected and prohibited shell commands.
+- Tool calls, including path-aware file tool calls and raw shell escape hatches.

 - HTTP requests made by local child-process tools that honor proxy environment variables.